Table of Contents

 Although each city in San Diego has local ordinances, San Diego County has created a County Wide dog nuisance and dangerous breed law scheme.
-So to better understand the legal ramifications of dog bites, dog bite lawyer, Michael Ehline will go over the salient points.
+So to better understand the legal ramifications of dog bites, dog bite lawyer Michael Ehline will review the salient points.
 These are from the San Diego County Department of Animal Services.

 You must notify the County Department of Animal Services if your dog bites someone.
-(San Diego County Code 62.615) By law, the dog is required to be quarantined for 10 days from the date of the bite.
+(San Diego County Code 62.615) By law, the dog must be quarantined for ten days from the date of the bite.
 The place and manner of the quarantine are at the discretion of County Animal Services.
-So if this is your dog’s first reported minor bite of a person the government may not impound your dog.
+So if this is your dog’s first reported minor bite of a person, the government may not impound your dog.

 But quarantine shall be required even if your dog has a current rabies vaccination.
 However, you may be allowed to quarantine the dog at your home if you have a secure enclosure that will isolate the dog from other people and animals during the quarantine period.
-But if you fail to keep the dog isolated, you can be charged with a misdemeanor and the dog could be impounded for the remainder of the quarantine period.
-No matter what, the dog cannot be released until approved by County Animal Services.
+But if you fail to keep the dog separated, you can be charged with a misdemeanor, and the dog could be impounded for the remainder of the quarantine period.
+No matter what, the dog cannot be released until County Animal Services approves.
 And their animal control staff will contact you after the quarantine to see if your dog is healthy and is not showing signs of rabies.

 Furthermore, the County requires owners to keep dogs leashed at home.
 In addition, when away from home, owners must restrain their dogs with a leash no longer than six feet.
 The person must control the dog.
-While in a motor vehicle, the dog must be restrained as not to jump from the vehicle or fall out.
+While in a motor vehicle, the dog must be denied so as not to jump from the car or fall out.
 Each rule exists for a specific purpose.

 So if you remain unsure about the role of law, contact the County Dept of Animal Services.
 Furthermore, each dog is a unique case.
 And the dog must be registered with the County.
 Hopefully, you learned more than you knew before about San Diego’s dangerous dog breed laws.
 To learn more about nationwide dangerous breeds and statistics, go here.